minima-global/minidocs/docs/earnrewards/minimaincentiveprogram.md

 ## How many nodes can I connect to my Incentive Reward account?

-You should have only one node running with your Incentive ID connected to it.

-Ensure the node you have your Incentive ID connected to is the one you want to receive your Rewards to at Mainnet.

-If you have been running multiple nodes, decide which node you wish to receive your coins to and connect your ID to that node.

-Attempting to connect the same Incentive ID to multiple nodes may cause confusion when receiving your coins!
+You are no longer required to connect your Incentive ID to your node.

 ## How many Incentive Reward accounts can I have?